Fibre bundle framework for unitary quantum fault tolerance: Geometric preliminaries

-Now, suppose $E$ is a fibre bundle with structure group $G$ (e.g., $G=\U{K}$), whose center is or contains the group $Z$ (e.g. $Z = \U{1}$).
-In this case, we can create a projective version $\projectiveE$ of $E$ by identifying points within a fibre that differ only by the action of $Z$ upon choosing a trivialization.
-We claim (without proof) that this identification is independent of our choice of trivializations.
-For instance, a vector bundle $E$ becomes a \emph{projective vector bundle} $\projectiveE$.
+\begin{Definition}[Projective fibre bundle] Now, suppose $E$ is a fibre bundle with structure group $G$.
+Upon choosing $Z$, we can create a \emph{projective fibre bundle} $\projectiveE$ from the bundle $E$ by choosing a trivialization and identifying points within each fibre that differ only by the action of $Z$. \end{Definition}